 Knowing we will have a lot of people praying for Joe and wondering what's going on, I felt a Caringbridge would be the easiest way to keep everyone up to date.

 When Joe was about 7 we started to notice that his chest was slightly concave.
 Actually, a family friend noticed.
 At the time I took note to be sure to mention at his next check up.
 From that point we just kept a loose tab on the issue, and weren't overly concerned.
-As he grew and puberty hit his chest started to dramatically grow inward, and affected his posture.
-A couple years ago he was complaining of random heart rate spikes - like watching TV and his heart was racing at 180 beats per minute.
+As he grew and puberty hit, his chest started to dramatically grow inward, affecting his posture among other things.
+A couple years ago he was complaining of random heart rate spikes - like loafing around watching TV and his heart would race at 180 beats per minute.
 A visit to a pediatric cardiologist basically said it's not normal, but not dangerous not normal.
 Oh...okay then.
 We started to hear about kids with a similar condition (Pectus Excavatum) having a surgery where a bar is inserted to correct the problem.
 At that time, it didn't seem medically necessary, so to the back burner the issue went.

 The surgery will take place on August 14 down at the Mayo in Rochester with Dr. Moir.
 Dr. Moir trained under the surgeon (Dr. Nuss) that invented this particular surgery.
 He's done more Nuss Bar surgeries than anyone in the US (cool).
 The surgery will take about 3.5 hours, where they will insert a steel bar called a Nuss Bar, and it will be attached on one side of his rib cage, threaded over his lungs and heart and attach to the other side of his ribs.
 His chest will be instantly corrected...that said, this is where the pain factor comes in.
 Think of it this way, an orthodontist can put your braces on your teeth and straighten them in an hour.
 Instead they correct the teeth over a period of two years, disbursing the pain over that period of time.
 With this surgery, Joe will be instantly corrected, so all the pain is front loaded.
 Here again, the Mayo is leading and cutting edge with pain management - he will be coming home after just 2 or 3 days post surgery with a Lidocaine drip inserted under the skin to manage the pain - minimizing the use of high test pain killers.
 The first month will be tough, and I'm afraid nothing can fully prepare Joe, or us for this...only the experience of it all will determine this.
 He won't be able to use his arms for much, including and especially, when sitting up or standing.
 The bar will remain in place for about 5 years, and will require surgery again to remove it - but a much easier one and quicker recovery (just a week or two).